ns0714/Flicks/README.md

 iOS codepath homework 1

-Time spent:
+Time spent: 10 hours

 Completed user stories:

 Required
 - [x] User can view a list of movies currently playing in theaters from The Movie Database.
 Poster images must be loaded asynchronously.
 - [x] User can view movie details by tapping on a cell.
 - [x] User sees loading state while waiting for movies API
 - [x] User sees an error message when there's a networking error.
 - [x] User can pull to refresh the movie list.

 Optional